Pritzker Military Museum & Library: Pritzker Military Presents

-Pritzker Military Presents is a televised series covering various topics in military history, and features film screenings, author presentations, and panel discussions with military officers and specialists in military history.
+Pritzker Military Presents was a televised series covering various topics in military history, and features film screenings, author presentations, and panel discussions with military officers and specialists in military history.
 They have included interviews with Medal of Honor recipients such as Paul William Bucha and Gary L. Littrell, retired military figures such as Gen. Anthony Zinni and NASA Capt.
 Jim Lovell, as well as military authors such as Doris Kearns Goodwin, Rick Atkinson, and W.E.B.
 Griffin.
 Retired CIA agent Sandra Grimes also paid a visit to the Museum & Library and introduced her book Circle of Treason.
 Programs are webcast live on the library's website and archived for later viewing or listening in streaming media or as podcasts.
 This website has over 400 of these programs available as episodes of Pritzker Military Presents, or original programming produced by the Museum & Library.
 The programs are downloaded at a rate of 2,000 per month per program.
-They are also broadcast on Chicago PBS affiliate WTTW Channel 11.
+They were also broadcast on Chicago PBS affiliate WTTW Channel 11.

 Citizen Soldier

-The Museum & Library also produces Citizen Soldier.
-Each episode is originally a panel, conversation or interview that takes place at Pritzker Military Museum & Library.
+The Museum & Library also produced Citizen Soldier.
+Each episode is originally a panel, conversation or interview that take place at Pritzker Military Museum & Library.

-It is then edited into a 26-minute episode that is broadcast on Chicago Public TV station, WTTW Channel 11 and WTTW-Prime Channel 11–2.
-Seasons one and two can be viewed on the Museum & Library's website. the show is in its third season.
+It is then edited into a 26-minute episode that was broadcast on Chicago Public TV station, WTTW Channel 11 and WTTW-Prime Channel 11–2.
+All episodes can be viewed on the Museum & Library's website.

 Other programs

-The Holt Oral History Program has collected stories from 71 US military veterans and posted a downloadable podcast.
+The Holt Oral History Program has collected stories from over 71 US military veterans and posted a downloadable podcast.
 The full audio interviews and transcriptions are available on the Museum & Library's website.
 Kenneth Clarke, president and CEO of the library at the time, said one of the Library's goals is to provide a secure space for veterans to explore their experiences in war.

 The Museum & Library also serves as a community resource, hosting commissioning and citizenship ceremonies.

 Exhibitions

 The Museum & Library has also hosted exhibitions by artists such as Steve Mumford, James Dietz, Don Stivers, and members of the Midwest Air Force Association.
 Other exhibitions have included Don't Be a Dope!: Training Comics from World War II and Korea and She's a Wow!: Women's Service Organizations in World War II.
 In May 2014, the Pritzker exhibited photography from Stephanie Freid-Perenchio: her work depicted Navy SEALs in training and during their service in Afghanistan; the exhibit also included independently loaned artifacts from the Navy SEAL Museum such as uniforms and equipment.
 In June 2019, the Museum & Library opened the D-Day+75 exhibition, to mark the 75th anniversary of D-Day.
 The exhibit featured images, letters and maps from the invasion in Normandy in addition to video and audio recording from D-Day veterans.
+In 2023, the Tet and the Battle of Hue exhibit debuted.
+The exhibit presented media that allowed visitors to experience the stories of the men who served in the conflict.